 Proof of Project Completion.

 Obligation to Provide Proof.
 In order to certify project completion and receive final disbursement of funds, Grantee must provide the Office with approved documentation, or proof, that is substantively accurate and complete as set forth in section 3.3.2 (Acceptable Substance of Proof) and in an acceptable data format as set forth in section 3.3.3 (Acceptable Format of Proof).
 Notwithstanding the foregoing, the Office reserves the right to determine, in its sole discretion, the completeness and sufficiency of proof provided to the Office by Grantee pursuant to this section.
+If the Office determines that Grantee’s completeness and sufficiency of proof is not sufficient, it will inform Grantee without delay.
+Grantee will then have twenty-one (21) days to update its proof.
 Grantee acknowledges that its failure to satisfy its obligation to provide proof as required in this section may delay or prohibit certification of project completion and disbursement of funds.

 Acceptable Substance of Proof.
 In order to be considered substantively complete, proof of project completion submitted to the Office must at a minimum demonstrate with specificity where Broadband installation has occurred consistent with Grantee’s Application.
 Such proof must include: